-Linux and Unix nice command
+Linux nice command

 Runs a command with a modified scheduling priority.

 nice runs command COMMAND with an adjusted "niceness", which affects process scheduling.
 A process with a lower niceness value is given higher priority and more CPU time.
-A process with a higher niceness value (a "nicer" process) is given a lower priority and less CPU time, freeing up resources for processes which are more demanding.
+A process with a higher niceness value (a "nicer" process) is given a lower priority and less CPU time, freeing up resources for processes that are more demanding.

 Niceness values range from -20 (most favorable to the process) to 19 (least favorable to the process).